 When drawing the sections of polygonal hydrographic items that border vegetation items, follow these rules:

-If the item's polygon is completely contained by the polygon of a different category of item (such as if a lake or pond is located within a forest), then draw one polygon for the item located within the other item (in this case, the lake or pond).
-Don't draw internal polygons for large map items (such as lakes within woodlands).
+If the item's polygon is completely contained by the polygon of a different category of item (such as if a lake or pond is located within a forest), then draw one polygon for the “internal” item (i.e., the lake or pond).
+Don't draw internal polygons for map items containing other items (such forests where lakes are located).
 Take this same approach when drawing river polygons that intersect woodlands or other items: